sdpopenprojects/UFS-SDP/README.md

 # Impact of unsupervised feature selection techniques
-This repository contains the code used in the article titled "The Impact of Unsupervised Feature Selection Techniques on the Performance and Interpretation of Defect Prediction Models."
+This repository contains the code used in the article titled "The Impact of Unsupervised Feature Selection Techniques on the Performance and Interpretation of Defect Prediction Models", which is published in the Journal of *Automated Software Engineering*, authored by Zhiqiang Li, Wenzhi Zhu, Hongyu Zhang, Yuantian Miao, and Jie Ren.

 ## Prerequisites